History of ballooning: Further milestones

 The next great challenge was to fly across the English Channel, a feat accomplished on 7 January 1785, by Jean-Pierre Blanchard and Dr. John Jeffries.

 The first aircraft disaster occurred in May 1785 when the town of Tullamore, County Offaly, Ireland was seriously damaged when the crash of a balloon resulted in a fire that burned down about 100 houses, making the town home to the world's first aviation disaster.
 To this day, the town shield depicts a phoenix rising from the ashes.

 Blanchard went on to make the first manned flight of a balloon in America on 10 January 1793.
 His hydrogen-filled balloon took off from a prison yard in Philadelphia, Pennsylvania.
-The flight reached 5,800 feet (1,770 m) and landed in Gloucester County, New Jersey.
+The flight reached 5,800 feet (1,770 m) and landed in Deptford Township, Gloucester County, New Jersey.
 President George Washington was among the guests observing the takeoff.
 Sophie Blanchard, married to Jean-Pierre, was the first woman to pilot her own balloon and the first woman to adopt ballooning as a career.

 Gas balloons became the most common type from the 1790s until the 1960s.
 Pierre Testu-Brissy completed over 50 flights in his lifetime, including the first ascent on horseback on 16 October 1798 from Belleville Park, Paris.

 Balloonists sought a means to control the balloon's direction.
 The first steerable balloon (also known as a dirigible) was flown by Henri Giffard in 1852.
 Powered by a steam engine, it was too slow to be effective.
 Like heavier than air flight, the internal combustion engine made dirigibles—especially blimps—practical, starting in the late 19th century.
 In 1872 Paul Haenlein flew the first (tethered) internal combustion motor-powered balloon.
 The first to fly in an untethered airship powered by an internal combustion engine was Alberto Santos Dumont in 1898.

 On 3 July 2002, Steve Fossett became the first person to fly around the world alone, nonstop, in any kind of aircraft, by hot air balloon.
 He launched the balloon Spirit of Freedom from Northam, Western Australia, on 19 June 2002 and returned to Australia on 3 July, subsequently landing in Queensland.
 Duration and distance of this solo balloon flight was 13 days, 8 hours, 33 minutes (14 days 19 hours 50 minutes to landing), 20,626.48 statute miles (33,195.10 km).
 The trip set a number of records for ballooning: Fastest (200 mph, breaking his own previous record of 166 mph), Fastest Around the World (13.5 days), Longest Distance Flown Solo in a Balloon (20482.26 mi), and 24-Hour Balloon Distance (3186.80 mi on July 1).